HaylLtd/cordova-background-geolocation-plugin/docs/quirks.md

 ## Android

 On Android devices it is recommended to have a notification in the drawer (option `startForeground:true`).
 This gives plugin location service higher priority, decreasing probability of OS killing it.
-Check [wiki](https://github.com/mauron85/cordova-plugin-background-geolocation/wiki/Android-implementation) for explanation.

 On Android devices, the location event callback will not consistently be called while the app is in the background, even with `startForeground:true`.
 If you need to post the location updates as they happen, you should use [HTTP Posting](http_posting).